laureenmenz/notes/README.md

 - "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
 Focus on writing clean, maintainable code first and optimize only when necessary, after profiling and identifying real bottlenecks."

 This quote emphasizes the importance of clarity and simplicity in coding, rather than speculative performance enhancements that can often complicate the codebase without tangible benefits.
 It reminds programmers to strike a balance between efficiency and readability, understanding that over-optimization at an early stage can lead to harder-to-debug, less adaptable software systems.

+# 2024-01-03
+- "Today's programming wisdom is: 'Premature optimization is the root of all evil' — Donald Knuth.
+It reminds us that focusing on optimizing code too early can lead to unnecessary complexity and maintenance issues, often outweighing the benefits.
+Instead, focus first on writing clear, correct, and maintainable code.
+Optimize only when profiling indicates a genuine need."